SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

     GRANT ALL ON ALL TABLES IN SCHEMA reporting_ts TO rdw_ts;
     GRANT ALL ON ALL TABLES IN SCHEMA reporting_ot_s001 TO ots001;
     ```
-* [ ] Wipe embargo tables?
-    * TODO - this may have been handled by the flyway migration scripts, not sure yet.
 * [ ] Redeploy ingest services but not the migrate services just yet.
     ```bash
     kubectl apply -f package-processor-service.yml